 To get auto insurance

-Wondering how and why your credit score comes back into the conversation when it comes time to get a quote for auto insurance?
-Well, it’s a little different than anything else.
-When it comes to auto insurance, your credit score is combined, with a few other factors, to create a credit-based insurance score that then determines your insurance rates.
+When it comes to auto insurance, your credit score is combined with a few other figures to create a credit-based insurance score that then determines your insurance rates.

 To get a credit card